Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/index.md

                         </div>
                     </div>
                     <div class="cardText">
-                        <h3>Internal communications and awareness</h3>
+                        <h3>Internal communications</h3>
-                        <p>Leverage a SharePoint communication site to help your internal employees learn how to leverage freelancers for their projects.</p>
+                        <p>Provide employees with a place to learn how the program works, fulfill training requirements, and review best practices for working with freelancers.</p>
                         <p><a href="internalcommunicationsection.md">LEARN MORE</a></p>
                     </div>
                 </div>